Wyndham Clark

 Wyndham Robert Clark (born December 9, 1993) is an American professional golfer who plays on the PGA Tour.
+He has won two major championships, the 2023 and 2026 U.S. Opens.

-Clark had a breakout year in 2023; he won his first PGA Tour title at the Wells Fargo Championship in May and his first major championship at the 2023 U.S. Open the following month.
+After playing collegiately for the Oklahoma State Cowboys and the Oregon Ducks, Clark turned professional in 2017 and earned PGA Tour membership in 2018 through the Web.com Tour.
+He had a breakout year in 2023; he won his first PGA Tour title at the Wells Fargo Championship in May and his first major championship at the U.S. Open the following month.
+Clark added his second major at the 2026 U.S Open.